Imago

 “I don’t think so.
 My situation was certainly different than his.
 That was unique to him.”

-McIlroy proved that years of failure at one specific major don’t mean it stays shut forever.
-Spieth acknowledged that directly, saying McIlroy’s persistence showed it can eventually pay off.
+Spieth acknowledged that McIlroy’s persistence showed it can eventually pay off.
 For someone who has had three top-12 finishes in 2026 but hasn’t won since the 2022 RBC Heritage, that belief is what keeps the pursuit alive rather than exhausting.
+The 32-year-old’s approach to the week itself reveals just as much about him.

 How Jordan Spieth prepares differently now

 Three weeks in a row change everything.
 Spieth admitted he didn’t arrive at Aronimink early, and with back-to-back tournaments already in his legs, he didn’t think it would’ve helped much anyway.
-He understands that energy management at a major is half the battle before a shot is even hit.
+He understands that energy conservation at a major is half the battle before a shot is even hit.

 His preparation has shifted from logging hours on the range to understanding where pins will sit, which flags to attack, and which ones to respect.
-This shift isn’t age; it’s his experience telling him what actually moves the needle on Sunday.
+This shift isn’t just about age; it’s his experience telling him what actually moves the needle on Sunday.

 “It’s really more methodical now where it used to be hours and hours.
 It’s not just an age thing.
 It’s more just like recognizing that major weeks can feel really long, and you want to feel your best when you wake up Sunday morning.
 Part of it is energy conservation and figuring out how to attack the course.
 As far as the reps go, if you’re not ready by now after the last couple of weeks, you can’t really cram for the test at a major,” Spieth said.

-Spieth isn’t treating this week like a scramble.
+Jordan Spieth isn’t treating this week like a scramble.
 He’s treating it like a test he’s been quietly studying for years, one that just hasn’t delivered the right result yet.

 Written by